jsdelivr/api/README.md

 #### `error`

-Should you ever be so unlucky, an error response is as follows
+Should you ever be so unlucky, an error response is as follows.

 ```
 {